 To schedule your post for publishing it later, click on the calendar icon next to the “Publish” button and select a publishing date and time.

-Publishing content isn’t enough.
-You should run content audits from time to time to evaluate the performance of your blog posts and update under-performing content.
+As you master how to start your own website, publishing content isn’t enough.
+You should run content audits from time to time to evaluate the performance of your blog posts and update underperforming content.

 7. Add Social Sharing Buttons to Your Website